fluent-vue/docs/src/index.md

 layout: home
 title: Internationalization plugin for Vue.js

+description: fluent-vue is a Vue.js integration for Fluent.js - JavaScript implementation of Mozilla\'s Project Fluent

 features:
 - title: Simple api
   details: Just 2 methods, 1 directive and 1 component is all you need to internationalize your app.